dschrempf/elynx/README.md

                                Specify base name of output file
       -f,--force               Ignore previous analysis and overwrite existing output files.
-      --no-elynx-file          Do not write files for needed for reproducibility.
+      --no-elynx-file          Do not write data required to reproduce an analysis.

     Available commands:
       concatenate              Concatenate sequences found in input files.